BlafKing/sd-civitai-browser-plus/README.md

 <h3>v1.9.4</h3>

 * Feature: Added Civit AI settings tab
-  - New setting: disable downloading with Aria2. (will use old download method instead)
+  - New setting: Disable downloading with Aria2. (will use old download method instead)
-  - New setting: disable using Async DNS. (can fix issues for some users who use DNS managing programs)
+  - New setting: Disable using Async DNS. (can fix issues for some users who use DNS managing programs)
-  - New setting: show Aria2 logs in the CMD.
+  - New setting: Show Aria2 logs in the CMD.
-  - New setting: set the amount of connections when downloading a model with Aria2.
+  - New setting: Set the amount of connections when downloading a model with Aria2.
     (The optimal connection count is different per user, try to find the lowest option which still gives you full bandwidth speed)
 ---
 <h3>v1.9.3</h3>